 When policy makers say a jail is overcrowded, what does that mean in terms of data?
 It’s a comparison of the number of people in a jail to what’s called the jail’s “rated capacity” or “design capacity.”2 This BJS survey provides these data points - and more - for all local jails and the 12 Federal Bureau of Prisons facilities that function as jails.

 A key report based on this survey is Census of Jails, 2005-2019 - Statistical Tables.
-The Prison Policy Initiative report Era of Mass Expansion: Why State Officials Should Fight Jail Growth relied heavily on Census of Jails data, and many of its state-level charts and statistics can be updated with the newer 2019 data.
-This is the only survey of jails that can be used to compare jails at the state level; unfortunately, it is only conducted every six years or so.
+For state-level charts and statistics based on the Census of Jails, see the Prison Policy Initiative 2024 publication, New data and visualizations spotlight states’ reliance on excessive jailing.
+The Census of Jails is the only survey of jails that can be used to compare jails at the state level; unfortunately, it is only conducted every six years or so.

 • The Annual Survey of Jails (ASJ)